(Camassia quamash ‘Blue Camass’)

 USDA Zone: 3a-9b

-Produces: blade-like leaves at the base, and a large cluster of starry blue flowers at the top of the stem.
+Produces: 2' clump of blade-like leaves at the base of a firm stem, and a large clusters of 2-3” starry blue flowers.